 Dogwood trees are dependable.
 You can count on them to bloom every year with several hundred flowers.
-Dogwood trees can be either pink or white, with both adding a beautiful display of color to any architectural landscape.
+Dogwood trees can produce either pink flowers or white, with both adding a beautiful display of color to any architectural landscape.

-While dogwood trees are reliable in producing blooms each year, they should still be pruned.
-Pruning dogwood trees will produce more flowering blooms in the following year, giving you a fuller and healthier tree.
+While a flowering dogwood tree is reliable in producing blooms each year, it should still be pruned.
+Pruning a dogwood tree will produce more flowering blooms in the following year, giving you a fuller and healthier tree in good shape.

-To prune dead branches or make cuts to the dogwood tree, you will need a good pair of pruning shears.
-Pruning shears will cut through the dead branches as well as make cuts in the branches that need rejuvenating.
+To prune dead branches or make cuts to the dogwood tree, you will need a good pair of pruners.
+These tools will cut through the deadwood as well as make cuts in the piece that needs rejuvenating.

 When to Prune a Dogwood Tree

 Like many flowering trees and shrubs, the best time to prune a dogwood tree is when the tree is dormant.
 For the dogwood tree, this is in the late fall and winter.
 However, as we mentioned, there are two types of pruning: completely removing dead or diseased limbs to keep the tree healthy or trimming old blooms to promote new growth and flowering.

 When trimming the dogwood tree to remove dead or low-hanging branches, you will want to prune in late fall or winter.
 Doing this will decrease the number of insects that can invade the tree if it is pruned in this manner during the spring and summer months.

 Additionally, if you cut back in late fall or winter while the tree is dormant, it will reduce the amount of sap that is produced when the tree is cut.

 Snipping off old buds on the dogwood tree to promote new growth and flowering should take place during the summer, preferably in June.